Research Scientist - NGS based Proteomics

 In this role you will:

-Implement cutting edge protocols for the simplification and dissection of multiomic environment.
+• Implement cutting-edge protocols for the simplification and dissection of a multiomic environment.

 If you are interested, apply now!